RellyLegend/RellyLegend.github.io/privacy.md

 We store your server's ID & a custom prefix.
 We use your ID to cache your server's information to know where a command is executed and if the right **custom prefix** is used.

+### User

+If you start an economy account using `.start`, we store your default discord ID.
+We use your ID to get your information on points.

 __How do I get rid of this data?__

 #### Get rid of my server's data

 If you'd like to delete the stored **guild/server data**, simply kick the bot from your desired server.

+## Get rid of my economy account

+Use `.delete` to delete your economy account permanently.

 __Location__